|Paint the canvas of your life with the colors you fancy. Be bold; be yourself. Let go.|

 The intellectual method

 Think about what happens when a child gets a new toy.
 He is fascinated.
-The more he gets to play with it, the quicker such attractions starts to whither away.
+The more he gets to play with it, the quicker such attractions starts to fade.
 He gets over the toy.
 Earlier he would even sleep with it, talk to it, play with it, now, the toy is dead.
 Its sighting does not trigger any emotion in the child.
 Similarly as much as naturally, albeit ironically, when you experience abuse, rejection, failure, deceit, lies, pain, your mind gets a new toy.
 The more you try to avoid it, the stronger the attraction.
 Here is an easy way to get over those emotions.
 To carry out this practice effectively, you either need a mirror or a dictaphone.
 The steps:

 1. Start looking into the mirror or turn on the dictaphone.